St. Louis Spinal Cord Injury Lawyer

 A spinal cord injury occurs when the nerve tissue responsible for transmitting messages to and from the brain and the rest of the body, is damaged in some way.
 Made of axons and neurons (the same cell types that make up the brain), the spinal cord is especially vulnerable to injury.
 If it is stretched, compressed, or partially or completely severed, the victim may suffer symptoms including:

-If you or a loved one have suffered a severe spinal cord injury in an accident or other ordeal caused by another’s negligence or wrongdoing, our attorneys can offer information and guidance through the process of filing a claim for compensation.
+If you or a loved one have suffered a severe spinal cord injury in an accident or other ordeal caused by another’s negligence or wrongdoing, our catastrophic injury attorneys in St. Louis can offer information and guidance through the process of filing a claim for compensation.
 We work to help you seek damages including medical expenses, continued treatment, physical therapy, lost wages, and more so you are not forced to shoulder the economic burden of injuries you have suffered through no fault of your own.

 Contact St. Louis Spine Injury Attorneys for Guidance: (800) 391-4318.